Rafaelvsoares/project-02/README.md

 - npm i net netlify-cli -g
 - on console -> netlify login
-- netlify deploy -> enter partial name of project -> type dist -> if everything shows up ok on website -> netlify deploy --prod -> type dist
+- do -> npm run build to create dist folder -> netlify deploy -> enter partial name of project if first time trying to do this -> type dist -> if everything shows up ok on website -> netlify deploy --prod -> type dist